-We ran into this whiskey at Supervalu some time ago and decided to give it a try, maybe especially since it’s released by Pearse Lyons, a company we highly appreciate.
-There is a lovely gin and I think I’ve seen another whiskey as well under the Ha’Penny brand, that is obviously named after the famous bridge in Dublin.
+We ran into this whiskey at Supervalu some time ago and decided to give it a try.
+This whiskey is released by Pearse Lyons, a company we highly appreciate.
+There is a lovely gin and I think I’ve seen another whiskey as well under the Ha’Penny brand, that has its name after the famous bridge in Dublin.

-Pearse Lyons is a very interesting distillery with some very lovely staff and a lovely interior, inside an old church.
-It’s small but very nicely set up, the place is very welcoming and friendly and I recommend everyone to visit them.
+Pearse Lyons is an interesting distillery with some very lovely staff and a lovely interior, inside an old church.
+It’s small but very nicely set up, the place is welcoming and friendly and I recommend everyone to visit them.

-There are a few Pearse whiskeys on the market, the first three made from sourced liquid if I remember correctly but there are also two whiskeys made by themselves – a 5-year-old and a 7-year-old single malt.
-The Pearse Lyons Distillery has only been running for two or so years but before the stills arrived at the Dublin distillery, they stood for a while at the Carlow brewery and that’s where those two whiskeys are made.
+There are a few Pearse whiskeys on the market.
+The first three are made from sourced liquid if I’m not mistaken but there are also two whiskeys made by Pearse Lyons themselves – a 5-year-old and a 7-year-old single malt.
+The Pearse Lyons Distillery has only been running for two or so years, so how is this possible?
+Before the stills arrived at the Dublin distillery, they stood for a while at the Carlow brewery and that’s where those two whiskeys are produced.

 This Ha’Penny blended whiskey is a partially sourced whiskey – a blend of malt and grain whiskeys from four different casks; malt whiskey from port pipes and bourbon barrels, and grain whiskey from sherry butts and double charred bourbon casks.
 It’s a non-age statement whiskey but info elsewhere says it’s 4-10 years.
 It’s bottled at 43% ABV.
 There’s no information about colouring or filtration.

-Lots of wood.
-Vanilla, toffee, something that reminds of strawberry, very sweet.
+Lots of wood spice, vanilla, something that reminds of strawberry.
+It reminds me of this type of Swedish Christmas sweet, which is a sort of marshmallow with strawberry flavour.
 It’s rather light but there’s a nice creamy mouthfeel.